linagora/openpaas-gatling/README.md

 - Execute the 3 following scenarios randomly (each has a 33% chance to be executed):
   - Scenario 1: Calendar's mixed scenario
   - Scenario 2: Send an email
-  - Scenario 3: Open a contact in the collected address book
+  - Scenario 3: Open a contact in the default address book
 - Pause between scenarios from 7.5 to 15 seconds
 - Number of users: 20000
 - Injection duration: 2000 seconds (10 users/sec)